dmmulroy/react-md-context-talk/README.md

 # You might not need Redux; A little context.
-> Learn how you can use React 16.3's new Context API instead of Redux (or MobX) to handle your applications state and avoid "prop drilling"
+> Learn how you can use React 16.3's new Context API instead of Redux (or MobX) to manage your applications state and how to avoid "prop drilling"
 ## Running The App:

 ### Redux Version